columbia-digital-literacy/lessons-learned-2/considerations-for-first-technology.md

+# First Technology Considerations

-# Given their capital constraints, start ups should be mindful about the first technology / interface to develop
+Given their capital constraints, start ups should be mindful about the first technology / interface to develop

 [Link to ZURB Foundation] (http://foundation.zurb.com/)